-Lee's Ferry was constructed in 1871, the only crossing of Grand (eventually Colorado) River between Moab, Utah, and Needles, CA, a distance of 800+ miles.
-Automobiles on a rural road between Thistle, Utah, and Flagstaff, AZ, started crossing the Grand in the 1920s using this unsafe ferry, thus becoming an important passage for settlers and travelers.
-The road was named US89 in 1925 when a plan for numbering highways was developed by the The United States Department of AgricultureUSDA.
+Lee's Ferry was constructed in 1871, the only crossing of the Grand (eventually Colorado) River between Moab, Utah, and Needles, CA, a distance of 800+ miles.
+Automobiles on a rural road between Thistle, Utah, and Flagstaff, Arizona, started crossing the Grand in the 1920s using an unsafe ferry, thus becoming an important passage for settlers and travelers.
+The road was named US89 in 1925.

 Construction of the US89 Grand Canyon Bridge over Grand (Colorado) River in Marble Canyon began in 1927, a short distance downstream from Lee's Ferry.
-In 1928 the ferry capsized, drowning three men and dumping a Model T into the Colorado.
+In 1928 the ferry capsized, drowning three men and dumping a Model T into the river.
 With the bridge nearing completeion, the ferry did not reopen.
 The Grand Canyon Bridge opened for traffic in 1929, was renamed Navajo Bridge in 1934.
 By 1934, US89 was a 1,685-mile border-to-border highway from Mexico to Canada.

 With I-19 covering the exact route, US89 between Nogalis and Flagstaff was decommissioned as a federal highway in 1992, becoming part of the Arizona state highway system.
 Scenic Arizona highway AZ89 through Prescott and highway AZ89A from Prescott through Sedona, is historic US89, rejoining US89 in Flagstaff, where it resumes its route to Canada (although it is not signed as US89 inside Yellowstone National Park).

 View Photos is an auto-show of four scenic views of Navajo Bridge.
 1929 Photo is an historic black-and-white photo of the bridge when it opened in 1929.
 Sharlot Hall tells her story of dropping down the the side of the cliff to Lee's Ferry in 1911.
 US89 Map is a map of traditional US89 from Mexico to Canada, showing the seven National Parks along the way.
 Landslide! has three AZDOT videos about the landslide at the top of Echo Cliffs just north of Bitter Springs that closed US89 for 25 months. the Satire discusses the naming of the bridges and the canyons and their rivers, and the boundaries of Marble Canyon National Monument, Grand Canyon National Park, and Glen Canyon National Recreation Area.